Haraldson/playbook/README.md

 ## 🙌 Subscribe to playbooks

 Subscribe.
-If you are, say an ios developer, you should subscribe and participate in the ios playbook.
+If you are, say an iOS developer, you should subscribe and participate in the iOS playbook.

 ## License